 India’s military procurement plans are likely to be hampered by a minimal raise in budget allocation for acquisition in the next financial year.
 Though India has proposed increasing its defense spending by 10% to 2.24 trillion rupees ($36.2 billion) in its 2014-15 fiscal year, which begins April 1, the capital allocation earmarked to buy new arms and weapons systems has been increased by only a paltry 3.2%, or 28.47 billion rupees, to 895.87 billion rupees.
 The remaining 1.34 ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Acquisition Shortchanged In Indian Defense Budget Hike".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Acquisition Shortchanged In Indian Defense Budget Hike".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.